Passenger's roots extended back to 1995, when Niclas Engelin and

 a mixture of the three.

-fans who weren't pleased with some of the modern touches on
+fans who weren't pleased with some of the modern touches on their later

-probably won't be happy with this album,
+probably weren't be happy with this album,

 as at times it sounds like some of those influences have been

 heightened and further developed on Passenger